This soothing breath practice (pranayama) relieves anxiety and promotes calmness and mental clarity.

 Concentrate on the flow of the breath.
 Regulate each bit of the breath consciously.

-To End: Inhale and exhale strongly 3 times.
+Continue for 3 - 31 minutes.
+To end, inhale and exhale strongly 3 times.
 Relax.

 In a class try it for 3 minutes.
 If you have more time, try it for three periods of 3 minutes each, with one minute rest between them, for a total of 11 minutes.
 For an advanced practice of concentration and rejuvenation, build the meditation up to 31 minutes.